senzing-garage/resolver/README.md

 ### Create senzing/installer docker image

-:thinking: **Optional:**
-One method of installing the Senzing binaries on the Kubernetes PV/PVC is to make a Docker image that contains the contents of the Senzing `g2` and `data` folders.
+A method of installing the Senzing binaries on the Kubernetes PV/PVC is to make a Docker image that contains the contents of the Senzing `g2` and `data` folders.

 1. Run the `docker build` command using